 was named assistant to the vicepresident of Yardney Electric Corp.
-Padwo, who was manager of sales and products application at M. Ten with Martin E. Kagan, vice president of the firm, concentrating on sales in the commercial markets.
+Padwo, who was manager of sales and products appliwith Martin E. Kagan, vice president of the firm, concentrating on sales in the commercial markets.

 Bosch, will work

 Paul Sturm has taken over the post of manager of Military Marketing for Motorola's Military Electronics Division.
 He was previously manager of the Washington office for Military Marketing.